MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/easywebshop/_index.md

     - /ecommerce-platforms/easywebshop/
 ---

-EasyWebshop has developed a free app to integrate MultiSafepay payment solutions into your webshop.
+Free app by EasyWebshop to integrate MultiSafepay payment solutions into your webshop.

 For integration support, email the Integration Team at <integration@multisafepay.com>